olgaleobel/interpill/README.md

 ## 3. Usability Study & Findings

-- **Bar charts from Google Forms** (MAUQ subscale scores & standard deviation)
+- **Bar charts from Google Forms**

+Illustrate quantitative feedback on Ease of Use, Interface & Satisfaction, and Usefulness, collected from 34 participants using the MAUQ-based survey.
   ![MAUQ Scores](assets/fig_07_mauq_scores.png)

-*These bar charts illustrate quantitative feedback on Ease of Use, Interface & Satisfaction, and Usefulness, collected from 34 participants using the MAUQ-based survey.*

 ---